bernardo-msft/DevAcademy-Ecommerce-FE/README.md

 # E-commerce Platform

 This is a full-featured e-commerce platform built with [Next.js](https://nextjs.org) and bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-It was developed to showcase the implementation of a modern, feature-rich web application.
+It was developed to showcase the implementation of a modern, feature-rich web application for the [DevAcademy-Ecommerce Web API](https://github.com/bernardo-msft/DevAcademy-Ecommerce).

 ## Project Overview